laravel/docs/html.md

 > **Note:** Since HTML forms only support `POST`, `PUT` and `DELETE` methods will be spoofed by automatically adding a `_method` hidden field to your form.

-You may also open forms to that point to named routes or controller actions:
+You may also open forms that point to named routes or controller actions:

 	echo Form::open(array('route' => 'route.name'))